aimacode/aima-java/aimax-osm/README.txt

 This project provides a framework for building intelligent Open Street Map (OSM) data applications.
 It was originally designed to validate and test agent and search concepts from the AIMA library in an interesting, non-trivial application area.
-Meanwhile it provides a powerful framework for building complete navigation systems.
+Meanwhile, it provides a powerful framework for building complete navigation systems.

 The framework provides interfaces for central parts of the system and additionally